 If you’ve ever been concerned about your arms, you might try not to push them to your body, because this way they appear larger in pictures than they are in real life.
 The same goes for legs when sitting on a chair: don’t squish them (but do point your toes).

 For a carefree feeling, you might want to add motion.
 Try slightly swaying, full power dancing, and everything in between.
-It might cost you many shots that will be deleted, but movement is life and also an excellent way to relax.
+It might cost you many shots that will be deleted, but the movement is life and also an excellent way to relax.

 Pro Tip.
 If you want to get a picture of you walking, try a “blogger’s walk”.
 Make 5-6 slow steps back and forth.
 Try to stay in the scene and focus only on your steps.
 Again, it will take a couple of tries, but there’s a high chance you’ll end up with a perfect walking shot.

 No matter what posing advice you choose to try, no matter if you’re standing or sitting, if you want to look your best, don’t slouch.